guyzmo/flask-presst/docs/relationship.rst

 .. module:: flask_presst

-Relationships create routes from one :class:`PresstResource` to another.
+Relationships create routes from one :class:`Resource` to another.
 When used with :class:`ModelResource`, the attribute name of the resource must be that of a :func:`sqlalchemy.orm.relationship`.

 Usage example: